Edith0815/yche0084_9103_tut08/README.md

 I refactored the original code to improve performance and added new functions for size animation and movement.
 The original code only supported static bubbles, so I added the movement and size animation logic.

+Based on Barbara Fredrickson's broaden-and-build theory of positive emotions, I modified the emotions displayed in the bubbles, as well as the colours, with music, based on our original project, so that the audience would recall these positive emotions from the past while watching it, giving them a Healing feeling.

 ## External Tools and Techniques